Hispanic Tattoo Designs: Enduring Pride In The Homeland

 Hispanic and Latino tattoos are an interesting combination of religious symbolism and gang cultures.
 Unfortunately for a lot of Hispanic culture, the influence of Latino and Hispanic gangs in America has eclipsed much of the less controversial tattoo designs.
 The Hispanic presence in America has always been substantial and is continuing to grow.
 Because Latinos and Latinas come from a variety of countries, their tattoos often reflect their continued pride in their homeland.

+By deciphering a gang member's tattoos, you can learn about his entire life and his personal philosophy.
+MS13 and the Mexican Mafia are two of the most active and prolific hispanic gangs.
+Tattoos of MS, 13, and “Mi Vida Loca” or “My Crazy Life” are all associated with these gangs.
+Similarly, three dots tattooed on the hand or a pachuco cross, usually placed in the webbing between the thumb and index finger, also represent connections to Hispanic gangs.
+Fortunately, tattoos and hispanic tattoos in particular are distancing themselves from this sordid past.
 Another common Hispanic tattoo motif, at least among immigrated Hispanics, is memorials honoring family members lost or left behind in their home country.
 Oftentimes, people must leave loved ones, like wives, mothers, fathers, siblings, or children behind in order to find work in another country.
 Hispanic tattoos frequently feature their images, names, or things associated with them, like a favorite saying, toy, or symbol.
 Family is incredibly important in Hispanic culture and being separated from loved ones is perhaps the most difficult on someone of Hispanic heritage, who is used to spending all of their time with those close to them.
 Sayings and mottos are usually tattooed in Spanish, which is the mother tongue and innate part of Hispanic culture.